We’re getting into expedition planning season, and one of the critical elements of a great camping trip is good food.

 Use the weights on the product’s packaging to determine how much weight per serving you need.
 If you’re repackaging at home from a bulk purchase, your own measuring cups will help you estimate portions (again, this is not an exact science).

 “Shopping” should start in your own kitchen.
-You'll probably find many of the basics, such as oil and butter, in your own pantry.
+You'll probably find many of the basics, such as oil and seasonings, in your own pantry.

 6. Repackage, prep, and pack your food